 Note: For a deeper understanding of Amman’s food scene and for explanations of any of the food names in this post check out my Meats & Sweets post about exactly that.

 After my week at the hostel, I decided that I might as well see the rest of the country.
-At the same time I concluded I was having no luck on the job hunt in Jordan so began looking abroad.
+At the same time, I concluded I was having no luck on the job hunt in Jordan so began looking abroad.
 As well as gaining a new perspective of the country and my future job prospects, I could extend the distance between me and the now complete jigsaw, the sad reminder of my sad life.
-I had lost my mind among the pieces now it was time to rediscover what it meant to be James.
+I had lost part of me among the pieces now it was time to rediscover what it meant to be James.
 So, I caught buses to see Petra, Wadi Rum and Aqaba.
-In all those places I met amazing folks from all over the place.
+In all those places I met amazing folks from all over the world.
 In Petra I met Jerome, a lovely German guy with whom I had my first freshly cooked knafeh (life changing culinary experience), in Wadi Rum I spent a lot of time alone which was amazing and then in Aqaba I stayed at a nice hostel with plenty of really chatty people.
 In fact, in Aqaba I had one of the most authentic cultural experiences yet.
 Rolling out as a triumvirate of problematic bachelors from the hostel, Olivier, Mike and I headed for the local boozer for a pint.
 The Rovers Return isn’t a bad imitation of a British city pub (I didn’t say the experience was authentic for Jordan) and we had a lovely time in there spending a fortune on overpriced lager.
-In Aqaba I got a text from Ahmed who asked if I’d like to volunteer at Carob as a receptionist.
+In Aqaba, I got a text from Ahmed who asked if I’d like to volunteer at Carob as a receptionist.
 I didn’t need any time to think about the answer because free accommodation was just what my bank account and I needed.
 By the time I got back to Amman, Ahmed had left to do his stint as captain on a ship, so Firas (his business partner) took the reigns and I met him when I arrived.
 Thus began the Carob Odyssey.

 Volunteering

 For a couple of weeks I learnt about Amman and the wider country because I had to become a fount of all knowledge for the incoming customers who were planning on getting around.
 I quickly learnt that people generally want to go to the same old places, so when I could I would recommend a few hidden hiking trails in Petra or somewhere people often overlooked like Jerash.
 When people came back to us they loved that they had deviated from their day by day itineraries to follow our advice.
 Always listen to local knowledge/ random hostel worker knowledge because they’re the ones that will know what is worth skipping or seeing.
 Alongside my growing knowledge I was getting to grips with the inner workings of the hostel.
 Firas and I got on really well and he was very relaxed about my responsibilities.
-My Arabic was still terrible but I was starting to feel more comfortable in the city and the hostel’s sluice gates were constantly open, letting in backpackers and Russian Babushkas alike (not a joke).
+My Arabic was still terrible but I was starting to feel more comfortable in the city and the hostel’s sluice gates were constantly open, letting in backpackers and Russian Babushkas alike.

 Felix was one of the first people I met as a volunteer.
-Working remotely, she was from China and had quickly spotted that I was always cooking in the absence of jigsaw related activities.
+Working remotely, she was from China and had quickly spotted that I was always cooking in the absence of jigsaw-related activities.
 She wanted me to cook for her and I wanted her to pay for ingredients, the arrangement was set.
 I was cooking anyway and now I could cook whatever I wanted because Felix was happy to spend her employer’s money on whatever I wanted from the shop.
 Little did I know this would be the origins story of my brief escapade into the world of a semi-professional kitchen.

 Carob Hostel Amman